dannsam/xenko-docs/manual/graphics/graphics-compositor/scene-renderers.md

 ## Force aspect ratio scene renderer

-Uses @'SiliconStudio.Xenko.Rendering.Compositing.ForceAspectRatioSceneRenderer' to force an aspect ratio.
+Uses @'SiliconStudio.Xenko.Rendering.Compositing.ForceAspectRatioSceneRenderer' to force an aspect ratio and applies a letterbox if the ratio is different from the screen.
 Use this before the **render camera**.

 ## Render texture

-Renders to a render texture, which you can then use in a material (eg to create a rear-view mirror).
+Renders to a render texture, which you can display in your scene (eg to create security camera footage on a screen).
+For more information, see [Render to a texture](render-to-a-texture.md).

 ## See also